Pontormo: Biography and early work

 Pontormo painted in and around Florence, often supported by Medici patronage.
 A foray to Rome, largely to see Michelangelo's work, influenced his later style.
 Haunted faces and elongated bodies are characteristic of his work.
-An example of Pontormo's early style is a fresco depicting the Visitation of the Virgin and St Elizabeth, with its dancelike, balanced figures, painted from 1514 to 1516.
+An example of Pontormo's early style is a fresco depicting the Visitation of the Virgin and St Elizabeth, with its animated but stable composition, painted from 1514 to 1516.

-This early Visitation makes an interesting comparison with his painting of the same subject which was done about a decade later, now housed in the parish church of St. Michael Archangel in Carmignano, about 20 km west of Florence.
+This early Visitation makes a contrast with his painting of the same subject which was done about a decade later, now housed in the parish church of St. Michael Archangel in Carmignano, about 20 km west of Florence.
 Placing these two pictures together—one from his early style, and another from his mature period—throws Pontormo's artistic development into sharp relief.
 In the earlier work, Pontormo is much closer in style to his teacher, Andrea del Sarto, and to the early sixteenth-century renaissance artistic principles.
 For example, the figures stand at just under half the height of the overall picture, and though a bit more crowded than true high renaissance balance would prefer, at least are placed in a classicizing architectural setting at a comfortable distance from the viewer.
 In the later work, the viewer is brought almost uncomfortably close to the Virgin and St. Elizabeth, who drift toward each other in clouds of drapery.
-Moreover, the clear architectural setting that is carefully constructed in the earlier piece has been completely abandoned in favour of a peculiar nondescript urban setting.
+Moreover, the clear architectural setting that is carefully constructed in the earlier piece has been completely abandoned in favor of a peculiar nondescript urban setting.